Skip to Main Content Albertsons Library Reservations

 Theory of Operation

 A description of how a device, product, component, or system should work, the science behind how and why the product/device does what it does.
-Developing a theory of operation becomes the first part of your product analysis.
+Developing a theory of operation is the first part of your product analysis.

 Here are a few very basic examples: